SFDO-Community-Sprints/npc-best-practices/docs/npsp-to-npc-translations/Program & Case Management/index.md

    </td>

    <td>Student receives tutoring at a session.
-A participant receives a bus pass allocated to them
+A participant receives a bus pass allocated to them.

    </td>
     </tr>